If you’re scraping the web, you’ve likely seen how it has benefited your business. However, as of 2026, the legal landscape has shifted dramatically.

 - It is too intense, which can interrupt the services of the scraped website

-- The scraped data is used to duplicate the activity or the service of that website, even though regulations don’t exist.
+- The scraped data is used to duplicate the activity or service of that website, even though no regulations exist.

 The website would have grounds to file a lawsuit against the scraper.

-From an ethical standpoint, given that web scraping already has many use cases and professional providers in the market, we can claim that there is no shame in using web scraping for business purposes.
+From an ethical standpoint, given that web scraping already has many use cases and professional providers in the market, there is no shame in using it for business purposes.
 There are technical web scraping best practices that will ease the traffic load on the scraped website, such as:

 - Using the website’s APIs rather than web scraping, when available.